The Ox-Bow Incident: Reception

 Clint Eastwood has stated this is his favorite film.

-However, Darryl F. Zanuck, head of Twentieth Century-Fox 1935–1956, recalled the film as 'a flop.
+However, Darryl F. Zanuck, head of Twentieth Century-Fox 1935–1956, recalled the film as "a flop.
 In spite of its significance and its dramatic value, our records showed that it had failed to pay its way.
-In fact, its pulling power was less than that of a Laurel and Hardy comedy we made about the same time.'
+In fact, its pulling power was less than that of a Laurel and Hardy comedy we made about the same time."

 It earned $750,000 in the United States.

 Awards and honors

 The film was nominated for the Academy Award for Best Picture at the 16th Academy Awards, losing to Casablanca.
-As of 2022, it is the last film to be nominated for Best Picture and nothing else.
+As of 2025, it is the last film to have been nominated for Best Picture and nothing else.
+In 2019, Vulture included it on a list of "The Best Movies That Lost Best Picture at the Oscars".

 An outdoor mural at Twentieth Century Fox Studios, Century City, depicts the filming of The Ox-Bow Incident.